lucferbux/airdrop-crazy-app/README.md

 # Airdrop Crazy
-> App to display the status of the nearby Apple devices and extract info with Aidrop hack
+> App to display the status of the nearby Apple devices and extract info with Airdrop hack

 [![Swift Version][swift-image]][swift-url]
 [![License][license-image]][license-url]